pdefusco/CDE119_ACE_WORKSHOP/step_by_step_guides/english.md

 #### Summary

-In this section you will create and refine three Spark jobs using the CDE UI, the CDE CLI and CDE Interactive Sessions.
-In the process you learn how to use CDE Resources to store files and reuse python virtual environments, migrate Spark tables to Iceberg tables, and use some of Iceberg's most awaited features including Time Travel, Incremental Queries, Partition and Schema Evolution.
+In this section you will create four Spark jobs using the CDE UI, the CDE CLI and CDE Interactive Sessions.
+In the process you learn how to use CDE Resources to store files and reuse Python virtual environments, migrate Spark tables to Iceberg tables, and use some of Iceberg's most awaited features including Time Travel, Incremental Queries, Partition and Schema Evolution.

 #### Editing Files and Creating CDE Resources